Do Go On - 400 - The Millennium Dome Heist

 Are you playing 50cc?

-I'm working my way up to 100.
+I'm working my up to 100.

-The carts are just so fast, you can't control them.
+The cards are just so fast.

-Wait, wait, wait.
-You're flying off the road
+You're flying off the road.

-And you're playing alone
+And you're playing alone,

-So you have the entire TV screen
+so you have the entire TV screen

-I've got the characters on easy
+I've got the characters on.

-Jasmine, I have another guess
+can I have another guess?

-Yeah, sure
+Yeah, sure.

-Chain chomps
+Chain chomps.

 I've got a list up here.

-Absolutely not, no.
+Absolutely not,

 I just couldn't think of a question.